MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/database/dbmovement-operations.md

 Database movement operations are a suite of self-service actions that can be used as part of Data Application Lifecycle Management (also referred to as *DataALM*).
 These actions provide structured processes for common implementation scenarios such as golden configuration promotion, debugging/diagnostics, destructive testing, and general refresh for training purposes.

-In this article, you will learn how to use database movement operations to perform refresh, export, import, and various flavors of point-in-time restore.
+In this article, you learn how to use database movement operations to perform refresh, export, import, and various flavors of point-in-time restore.

 ## Database movement scenarios and quick start guides
 The following table shows the various scenarios that are supported and a link to a quick start guide for each scenario.